Italian court overturns divisive ban on donor eggs, sperm

 But Health Minister Beatrice Lorenzin, from the socially conservative New Centre Right party, said parliament would have to debate how the court order could be applied.

-Couples in predominantly Catholic Italy have launched a string of legal challenges to restrictions included in "Law 40", passed by the then center-right government of Silvio Berlusconi in 2004.
+Couples in predominantly Catholic Italy have launched a string of legal challenges to restrictions included in "Law 40", passed by the then centre-right government of Silvio Berlusconi in 2004.

 Treatments such as artificial insemination and in vitro fertilization (IVF) have become increasingly popular across the Western world.